truewebber/swift-protoparser/SPRINT7_PLAN.md

 - Documentation includes examples of using custom options
 - README is updated to mention custom options support

+### 8. Descriptor Generation Tests

+**Description**: As a developer, I want to ensure that the descriptor generation functionality from Sprint 4 is properly tested.

+**Tasks**:
+- Create a new test file `Tests/SwiftProtoParserTests/GeneratorTests/DescriptorGeneratorTests.swift`
+- Add tests for generating FileDescriptorProto objects
+- Add tests for generating DescriptorProto objects for messages
+- Add tests for generating EnumDescriptorProto objects for enums
+- Add tests for generating FieldDescriptorProto objects for fields
+- Add tests for generating ServiceDescriptorProto objects for services
+- Add tests for generating MethodDescriptorProto objects for methods
+- Add tests for generating UninterpretedOption objects for options

+**Acceptance Criteria**:
+- Unit tests cover >90% of descriptor generation code
+- Tests verify that generated descriptors match expected values
+- Tests cover all descriptor types (file, message, enum, field, service, method, option)

+### 9. Source Info Generation Tests

+**Description**: As a developer, I want to ensure that the source info generation functionality from Sprint 5 is properly tested.

+**Tasks**:
+- Create a new test file `Tests/SwiftProtoParserTests/GeneratorTests/SourceInfoGeneratorTests.swift`
+- Add tests for tracking source locations during parsing
+- Add tests for generating SourceCodeInfo objects
+- Add tests for including locations for all elements (file, message, enum, field, service, method, option)

+**Acceptance Criteria**:
+- Unit tests cover >90% of source info generation code
+- Tests verify that generated source info matches expected values
+- Tests cover source locations for all element types

+### 10. Configuration Tests

+**Description**: As a developer, I want to ensure that the configuration functionality from Sprint 5 is properly tested.

+**Tasks**:
+- Create a new test file `Tests/SwiftProtoParserTests/PublicTests/ConfigurationTests.swift`
+- Add tests for Configuration.Builder
+- Add tests for configuring import paths
+- Add tests for configuring source info generation
+- Add tests for configuring validation strictness
+- Add tests for configuring feature support

+**Acceptance Criteria**:
+- Unit tests cover >90% of configuration code
+- Tests verify that all configuration options work as expected
+- Tests cover all configuration options from requirements

+### 11. Public API Tests

+**Description**: As a developer, I want to ensure that the public API from Sprint 5 is properly tested.

+**Tasks**:
+- Create a new test file `Tests/SwiftProtoParserTests/PublicTests/ProtoParserTests.swift`
+- Add tests for the public API methods
+- Add tests for both synchronous and asynchronous parsing methods
+- Add tests for error handling

+**Acceptance Criteria**:
+- Unit tests cover >90% of public API code
+- Tests verify that the API works as expected
+- Tests cover both synchronous and asynchronous methods
+- Tests cover error handling

 ## Dependencies

 - Protocol Buffer descriptor.proto file (for understanding option extensions)